-Springboard is an online, flexible, data science, data analytics, and UX design school.
+Springboard offers online, flexible, mentor-led courses including the Data Science Career Track with a job guarantee, and UX design workshops.
 While learning cutting-edge digital skills entirely online, students receive teaching and mentorship from industry experts.
 Springboard offers a number of self-paced, mentor-led workshops, plus a full Data Science Career Track program designed to place students in data science jobs.
 The Career Track program has a job guarantee, where students who don’t get hired within six months of graduation, get a 100% tuition refund.

 Each Springboard student gets paired with an industry mentor, who works with them one-on-one.
 Students start with the basics and work their way up to an industry-worthy capstone project they can add to their portfolio, and showcase to potential employers.
 Throughout the course, students receive support from their industry mentor, as well as Springboard's resident advisors, and student/alumni community.